cornell-netlab/MicroP4/extensions/csa/msa-examples/README.md

 ## How to Compile Examples
 ### 0. Prerequisites
 μP4C requires target-specific architecture file to generate P4 source of μP4 program.
-1.  v1model.p4 - The compatible is already available at [p4include/v1model.p4](https://github.com/cornell-netlab/MicroP4/blob/master/p4include/v1model.p4) path of this repository.
+1.  `v1model.p4` - The compatible version is already available at [p4include/v1model.p4](https://github.com/cornell-netlab/MicroP4/blob/master/p4include/v1model.p4) path of this repository.
 2. Tofino architecture files - It is recommended to put your copy of `.p4` of tofino architecture at the same location `p4include`.
 If you face erors from μP4C complaining absence of architecture files, copy them at `<repo root (microp4)>/build/p4include`.